CA Master Trust Conference: What will DC pensions look like in 2035?

 When it comes to simplifying regulation Ambery said there was a need for single regulator whose focus was “pensions, pensions, pensions”, although others in the audience want more of a focus on lifetime savings.
 Looking ahead, Ambery said there was a need for a single regulator with increased oversight, particularly given the projected consolidation in the master trust market and launch of the dashboard.
 “This could help remove friction from the transfer market, particularly when looking at consolidation on a group level.”

-The team also predicted that by 2035 new forms of advice and targeted support will hep people make better decisions around retirement.
+The team also predicted that by 2035 new forms of advice and targeted support will help people make better decisions around retirement.
 This is likely to be supported by AI and technology developments, with pension savers given a far broader choice of spending products, including those that offer longevity pooling.
-Walsh added that it was hoped that the Consumer Duty rules might rules in people being “less fearful about making mistakes or doing the wrong thing” when it came to retirement decisions.
+Walsh added that it was hoped that the Consumer Duty rules might result in people being “less fearful about making mistakes or doing the wrong thing” when it came to retirement decisions.

 Labour’s first Budget, and the Mansion House could make a significant change to pensions over the next 10 years, according to Ambery and Walsh, with increased investment into private markets, particularly into investment opportunities in the UK’s science and technology start-ups.
 This has the potential to improve future growth prospects for pension savers, they say.
 Will the university vaccine and drug-development programmes, for example, result in bumper payouts 10 years from now for the pension firms that are now starting to invest in these opportunities?